 - Acted for a landlord in enforcing breach of a lease through forfeiture proceedings and acted for a tenant subject to a CVA in successfully avoiding forfeiture

 - Acted for a landlord developer of a large mixed use building in Kensington on a multi-track Chancery claim involving service charge arrears, breach of warranty of a leasehold contract for sale, breach of Defective Premises Act and claim for breach of repairing covenant

-- Acted for high net worth and corporate property owners in managing disputes with neighbouring residential and commercial property owners including settlement of right of light dispute, advising on a dispute relating to restrictive covenants, settlement of right of way dispute, acting on boundary disputes and actions for trespass and adverse possession
+- Acted for high net worth and corporate property owners in managing disputes with neighbouring residential and commercial property owners including settlement of a right of light dispute, advising on a dispute relating to restrictive covenants, settlement of a right of way dispute, acting on boundary disputes and actions for trespass and adverse possession

 - Acted for a number of landlords in dealing with contentious applications for assignment and alterations to leasehold properties.